talhatallat/talhatallat/Python Programming/Chapter 8 - functions/README.md

 Start with your program from Exercise 8-7.
 Write a while loop that allows users to enter an album’s artist and title.
 Once you have that information, call make_album() with the user’s input and print the dictionary that’s created.
 Be sure to include a quit value in the while loop.

 # <a href="https://github.com/talhatallat/talhatallat/blob/main/Python%20Programming/Chapter%208%20-%20functions/modifying_a_List_in_a_Function.py">modifying_a_List_in_a_Function.py</a>
+* Passing a List
+* Modifying a List in a Function
+* Preventing a Function from Modifying a List
 ## 8-9.
 Magicians:
   Make a list of magician’s names.
 Pass the list to a function called show_magicians(), which prints the name of each magician in the list.
 ## 8-10.
 Great Magicians: